interurban/readme_updates/pulumi_aws.md

 For further information, visit [AWS in the Pulumi Registry](https://www.pulumi.com/registry/packages/aws/) or for detailed API reference documentation, visit [AWS API Docs in the Pulumi Registry](https://www.pulumi.com/registry/packages/aws/api-docs/).

+## Pulumi Community

+- Join us in the [Pulumi Community Slack](https://slack.pulumi.com/?utm_campaign=pulumi-aws-github-repo&utm_source=github.com&utm_medium=welcome-slack) to connect with our community and engineering team and ask questions.
+All conversations and questions are welcome.
+- Send us a tweet via [(]@PulumiCorp](https://twitter.com/PulumiCorp)
+- Watch videos and workshops on [Pulumi TV](https://www.youtube.com/pulumitv)